Dennis-Smith414/simpleTimer/src/README.md

 -Achived goal of creating a simple timer next I will work to readable, this should be achived by having secondsPassed and minutesPassed print on one line updating their previous value.

+-I think I had the wrong idea when I titled this Timer as Stopwatch would be more fitting.
+I have scraped my orginal code and have choosen to make thing Object Orientated and sigigicantly more fuctional.